supernomad/quantum/README.md

 > For detailed information on the operation and configuration of `quantum` take a look at the [wiki](https://github.com/Supernomad/quantum/wiki).

-### Running
+### Operation
-`quantum` is designed to be essentially plug and play, however the default configuration will run `quantum` in an insecure mode and assumes each node running quantum is also running its own data store.
+`quantum` is designed to be essentially plug and play, however the default configuration will run `quantum` in an insecure mode and assumes each node running quantum is also running its own instance of the data store.
 In reality `quantum` **must** be run with TLS fully setup and configured with the backened datastore, in order to guarantee safe operation.

 | Supported Backend Datastores | Supported OS's | Supported Providers |
 |:------------------:|:----:|:---------:|